YogaWang7/YogaWang7.github.io/index.md

 - When I'm not working, I like to:
   - play Ping Pong or try other sports,
   - stay with my <a href="javascript:void(0);" onclick="toggleImage()">cats</a>,
+  - enjoy extensive reading, including poems and non-fictions.

 <div id="catImage" style="display:none;">
   <img src="/assets/img/PA.png" alt="Cat Image" />
 </div>
-  - enjoy extensive reading, including poems, and non-fictions.

 <script>